zack-bitcoin/amoveo-mining-pool/README.md

 Some of the work can be used to make blocks to pay the server.

-This software is only the server.
-Different kinds of workers can connect to this server, if they know your ip address and the port you are running this mining pool server on.
+This software is only for the server.
+Different kinds of workers can connect to Amoveo Mining Pool, if they know your ip address and the port you are running this mining pool server on.
 By default it uses port 8085.

 === Turning it on